TonyBUK/NerdleSolver/readme.md

 * All unknown positions are filled with the possible inputs.
 * The total of each of the inputs that are used/not used all satisfy the known ranges for each input.
 * If possible, avoid solutions which abuse stacking unary +/- and leading zeroes, these will only be used if all other possibilities have been eliminated.
+* If possible, avoid solutions which abuse multiplying by zero, these will only be used if all other possibility have been eliminated.

 ** Remaining Work **